 6.1 Parents who wish to take their child out of school for any other reason other than illness or medical appointments must complete a 'Leave of Absence Form' (LOAF).
-Request forms are available from the information section of the school website or from the school reception.
+Request forms are available from the Parents section of the school website or from the school reception (under the "information letters and forms" tab).
 Once completed a paper copy must be returned to school reception.
 Application for leave of absence should be made at least 10 days in advance of the leave to allow the request to be processed.